David-Manniche/TheMarket/readme.txt

 	=> 035722 - Show plugin setting icons on inactive plugin also => 035718 - if single item is added to cart from wish list then it's getting added to cart as well as it remains in list too
-    => 035728 - on login screen> when user clicks on login using phone number instead then on reclicking it changes the text Update
+    => 035728 - on login screen> when user clicks on login using phone number instead then on reclicking it changes the text => 035741 - Admin dashboard> for unbranded products> either display N/A or unbranded

+Update
     => msg-1152994- Admin profile image is not refreshing after image upload